-(Aufforderungscharakter) create a field of tension, which Frankl (1985, 35) called 'existential dynamics'.
-Frankl's key to meaning is a more philosophical approach that elaborates the appropriate attitude and subsequently provides the necessary substance or 'grain' for a fulfilling existence.
+All phenomenological perceptions reveal possibilities for action.
+This action can take the form of subjective experiencing, of working, of reflection or one's own attitude.
+These possibilities, because of their inherent "demand quality" (Aufforderungscharakter) create a field of tension, which Frankl (1985, 35) called "existential dynamics".
+Frankl's key to meaning is a more philosophical approach, elaborating the appropriate attitude and subsequently providing the necessary substance or "grain" for a fulfilling existence (cf. also v.
+Kirchbach 2003).

-From a more psychological point of view, Existential Analysis describes the key for a fulfilling existence that finds a way of living with inner consent.
-This relates to what we do, what we commit ourselves to or what we choose to omit.
-In other words, inner consent is a continuous activity that underlies
+From a more psychological point of view, Existential Analysis describes the key for a fulfilling existence in finding a way of living with inner consent.
+This inner consent relates to what we do, to what we commit ourselves to or to what we choose to omit.
+In other words, inner consent is a continuous activity that underlies any fulfilled existence and the finding of meaning.
+This activity consists of a two-sided dialogue: one is directed towards the outside with such questions as: What appeals to me?
+What attracts or challenges me?
+Where am I needed, what do I want to do in this situation?
+For example, is what I am reading at this moment interesting to me, does it challenge me, does it speak to me in some way so that I might see what I can do with it?

 The other dialogue runs inwardly.
-Whatever I decide to do I cannot leave myself aside to experience meaning.
+Whatever I decide to do - I cannot leave myself aside to experience meaning.
 We therefore always live with the question of whether we agree with our decisions.
 To put it more concretely, this inner agreement is a process of contacting the deepest feelings that arise in any situation.
 We have to take them seriously.
 I am not speaking about anxiety, mood, delight or the like, for they too have their meaning.
-When our deepest and purest emotions correspond with our intentions and plans then we live with inner consent, our inwardly felt or spoken 'yes'.
+When our deepest and purest emotions correspond with our intentions and plans then we live with inner consent, our inwardly felt or spoken "yes".
 Inner consent enables us to stand on our own, stand as a unique individual and realize ourselves by meeting the demands of the situation.
 Meaning, in our definition, creates a harmony between inner experience and outer action.

-The process I have described provides an encapsulated definition of Existential Analysis - and possibly of existential psychotherapy in general - to help a person find a way of life wherein they can give their inner consent to their own actions.
-A scientific definition of Existential Analysis describes it as phenomenological-personal psychotherapy with the aim of enabling a person to experience his or her life freely at the spiritual and emotional levels, to arrive at authentic decisions and to come to a responsible way of dealing with himself or herself and the world around them (Längle 1993, 1995, 1999a).
-This reflects the teaching of Frankl that a person's existence is characterised by freedom, the capacity for decision and responsibility (Frankl 1959; 1973, XXIV).
+The process I have described provides an encapsulated definition of Existential Analysis and possibly of existential psychotherapy in general: to help a person find a way of life wherein they can give their inner consent to their own actions.

+A scientific definition of Existential Analysis describes it as phenomenological-personal psychotherapy with the aim of enabling a person to experience his or her life freely at the spiritual and emotional levels, to arrive at authentic decisions and to come to a responsible way of dealing with himself or herself and the world around them (Längle 1993, 1995, 1999a, 2003b).
+This reflects Frankl's teaching in which he stated that a person's existence is characterised by freedom, by the capacity for decision and by responsibility (Frankl 1959; 1973, XXIV).
 Each of these three steps contains the most important asset of existential analysis: a person's own inner consent.

-The four fundamental conditions for fulfilled existence
+3. The four fundamental conditions for fulfilled existence

 If we scrutinize the themes that concern us throughout our lives, they turn out to be an offspring of four fundamental realities.
-These four fundamental realities are the result of our empirical and phenomenological work in psychotherapy over the last twenty years.
+These four fundamental realities are the result of our empirical and phenomenological work in psychotherapy over the last 20 years.
 As spiritual beings we are essentially confronted with: